Title of the site

 Employment after studies

-Non-EEA students who hold a Stamp 2 or 2A immigration permissions, may apply to the Department of Jobs, Enterprise and Innovation for an Employment Permit, if offered employment in an eligible recognised highly-skilled shortage occupation apart from those on the Ineligible Categories of Employment for Employment Permits list.
+Non-EEA students who hold a Stamp 2 or 2A immigration permission, may apply to the Department of Jobs, Enterprise and Innovation for an Employment Permit, if offered employment in an eligible occupation apart from those on the Ineligible Categories of Employment for Employment Permits list.
 The assessment of skills, labour market shortages and appropriateness of the salary level will be determined by that Department.

 Under this scheme, students who complete a recognised Degree qualification in Ireland at NFQ Level 7 can avail of the Irish Third level Graduate Scheme for a non-renewable six-month period.
 During these six months, you can be employed for up to 40 hours per week.